AbsoluteRivers/Farm-Game-DevLog/README.md

 <p>- Learn how to create custom components that will be interactable; House door<br>
 - Dive deeper about collision layers(where the collision is) and collision mask(what will collide with the collision shape)<br>
 - Using extensible components(if going to use similar actions) to interact with door<br>
+<i>might use extensible components in crops or similar</i><br>
+- Learn dragging nodes onto script while pressing ctrl will create an onready variable<br>
+- Included collision on edges of ground.
+Made player collide with edges so water is not accessible.<br>

 </p>